 - The Insurance Information Institute estimated that nearly $479 million in dog bite claims were paid by all insurance companies in 2011, spokeswoman Loretta Worters said.
 In 2010, it was $413 million.

-- The CDC says that approximately 4.7 million people are bitten by dogs each year.
+- The CDC says that dogs bite approximately 4.7 million people each year.
 Over half of the victims are children.
 Most of these bites are not serious.
 But approximately 800,000 people seek medical attention for the bites each year.
 Sixteen people a year die from dog bites.
 It has to be said: most of these are from pit bulls.
 Still, at least 25 different breeds of dogs have been involved in the last 238 dog-bite-related fatalities in the U.S.

 - Approximately 92% of fatal dog attacks involved male dogs, 94% of which were not neutered.